By the numbers: A look at the statistical leaders in Week 3

 Adam Kulikowski: Altoona 34, Taylor Allderdice 14: Vince Nedimyer and his Mountain Lions knew they needed to capitalize on their non-conference schedule before they entered league play.
 So far, so good.

 Andy Shay: Trinity 42, Upper Dauphin 21: Tight spot for the T-Rocks in terms of momentum.
-Huge win in the opener and then lost a game to COVID.
+Huge win in the opener, and then lost a game to COVID.
 Not easy to validate two weeks apart, but opportunity knocks.

-Geoff Morrow: Trinity 33, Upper Dauphin 14: Surely would have been a very different prediction a few weeks ago, but Trojans couldn’t find the end zone against Juniata, and the Shamrocks probably benefited from the unexpected extra week of practice.
+Geoff Morrow: Trinity 33, Upper Dauphin 14: Surely would have been a very different prediction a few weeks ago, but the Trojans couldn’t find the end zone against Juniata, and the Shamrocks probably benefited from the unexpected extra week of practice.
 This could get ugly.

 Andy Sandrik: Trinity 44, Upper Dauphin 12: Considering all the losing Trinity has been through in recent years, my preseason expectations were low for new coach Jordan Hill and his ‘Rocks staff.
 And, wow, all it took was one game, and now I expect the green machine to win by 30 every week.